pip-services/pip-services-docs/content/en/node/elasticsearch/_index.md

 ### Use

-Install the Python package as
+Install the Node.js package as
 ```bash
 npm install pip-services-elasticsearch-nodex --save
 ```